arnabsharma/Calculator/README.md

 # Calculator
-A Simple Calculator design using HTML,CSS.
+A Simple Calculator design using HTML,CSS and JS.